-Demolition of a number of the residual assets has taken place across the site as part of the site development requirements that are critical to the achievement of the UK's Industrial Strategy, by the creation of a clean technology hub, amongst other innovative energy and green industrial initiatives.
+Demolition the final structures across the site are all but complete, meeting requirements that are critical to the achievement of the UK's Industrial Strategy, by the creation of a clean technology hub, amongst other innovative energy and green industrial initiatives.

 From a transport perspective, we will commence delivery of our CRSTS programme, with the aim to progress infrastructure improvements for bus priority along nine key corridors in the Tees Valley, as well as delivering cycling and walking improvements through our Local Cycling and Walking Infrastructure Plan (LCWIP).
-Further to this, we will continue to roll-out and expand the electric vehicle charge point network across the region, as well as ensure everyone can access opportunity through the Wheels 2 Work service.
-We will submit the full business case for the upgrade of Darlington Station to DfT, as well as commence works at Hartlepool Station.
-Middlesbrough Station improvements will continue to be delivered and works at Billingham and Eaglescliffe Stations will be complete in 2023.
+Further to this, work has commenced at all of our major stations - Darlington, Middlesbrough, Hartlepool, Eaglescliffe and Billingham, with works on the latter three to be complete in 2023.